North Dakota Student Grants for College

 ACS Cancer Survivor College Scholarship

 Residents of several states, including North Dakota, are eligible to apply.
-There is not a restriction on which institution of higher learning the student plans to attend, as long as it is accredited, but there is a minimum GPA of 2.5.
+There is not a restriction on which institution of higher learning the student plans to attend, as long as it is accredited, but there is a minimum GPA requirement of 2.5.

 North Dakota Robert C. Byrd Scholarship